 - Use of site-specific risk-based cleanup standards

-- Use of activity and limitations and environmental covenants in cleanup plans
+- Allows for a variety of activity and use limitations as part of an environmental covenant in cleanup plans

 - Lender liability protection